GiselBG/TD-IFusion/README.md

 ### Acknowledgments

 We thank the developers of DeepLabV3+ for providing a powerful and flexible segmentation backbone that forms the foundation of our framework.
 We also acknowledge the authors of SeaFusion for their pioneering work in task-driven multimodal image fusion, which inspired aspects of our fusion approach.
-Their contributions have been invaluable to the development of SDMIFusion.
+Their contributions have been invaluable to the development of TD-IFusion.